 B.C.’s protected areas are less developed than much of the rest of the province, so parks can help us understand how less developed ecosystems react to climate change relative to the rest of the province.
 Research in parks can also inform how land and water connectivity between parks will make a difference for species as the climate changes.
 This kind of information will help inform decision making on what actions to take both inside and outside parks.

 Living Lab Program Goals

 The Living Lab Program has two goals.
 Below each goal is a list of actions to help meet that goal.

 - Determine how key protected areas are vulnerable to the effects of climate change, and how to manage for those vulnerabilities.

 - Learn more about key aspects of protected areas ecology, including connectivity, climate refugia and how to reduce impacts on biodiversity in a changing climate.

-- Pursue research on the social dimensions of park use (park visitation, facilities, visitor experience) together with climate change impacts to determine effects on biodiversity and conservation, and appropriate management actions.
+- Pursue research on the cultural and social dimensions of park use (traditional knowledge and monitoring, park visitation, facilities, visitor experience) together with climate change impacts to determine effects on biodiversity and conservation, and appropriate management actions.

 Goal 2: Put Research into Practice